Welcome to Iconosphere, a blog about the structure and dynamics of human social systems.

 If the UK were smart, it would grant Julian Assange safe conduct to Ecuador.
 It would get rid of this hot potato and fast.
 The UK gains nothing from trying to break up a bar fight between Ecuador, America and Sweden – not to mention Assange’s global supporters – and it should avoid alienating South America.
 The situation with the Falkland Islands is delicate.
 Now is not the time to give political ammunition to Argentina.

-It would seem the British government has botched it.
-Not only has it had to back down from its threat to storm the embassy, but it is forced to mount an expensive security operation in the searing heat of international publicity.
-Assange gets a free, global media platform, the US is embarrassed, the Olympics are forgotten and, once again, Britain plays the fool.
+Not only has the British government had to back down from its threat to storm the embassy, but it is forced to mount an expensive security operation in the searing heat of international publicity.
+Assange gets a free, global media platform, the US is embarrassed, the Olympics are forgotten and Britain looks the fool.
 Meanwhile, as expected, South America has a cause célèbre around which to unite in an Argentinian-led political, diplomatic and economic campaign against the Falklands.
-In short, the UK has blundered into a no-win situation that – as with any man attempting to break up a bar fight – will result in a bloody nose.
+In short, the UK has blundered into a no-win situation that, as with any man attempting to break up a bar fight, will result in a bloody nose.

 2013.06.02 One year later